codevamon/affinipay-test/README.md

 ## Info

 This repository contains the source needed to execute a container that hosts a simple api.
 Please follow the instructions to get the api running on your local system and then write automated test cases for the running api.
+Please make note of any bugs you find in the service in your response to us.
 Feel free to leverage whatever language/framework you are most comfortable with.

 ## Installing dependencies